Benjamin Franklin Butler (lawyer)

-Benjamin Franklin Butler (December 17, 1795 – November 8, 1858) was a prominent lawyer from the state of New York.
+Benjamin Franklin Butler (December 17, 1795 – November 8, 1858) was a lawyer from the state of New York.
 A professional and political ally of Martin Van Buren, among the many elective and appointive positions he held were Attorney General of the United States and United States Attorney for the Southern District of New York.
 He was also a founder of New York University and one of the founders of the Children's Village school in New York City.

 Early life

 He was the son of Medad Butler and Hannah Butler (née Tylee) of Kinderhook Landing, in Columbia County, New York.
 He studied at Hudson Academy in Hudson, New York, and read law with Martin Van Buren, whose son John Van Buren later read law with Butler.

 Butler was admitted to the bar in 1817, and became Martin Van Buren's partner.
 In his 1903 book The Art of Cross-Examination, author Francis L. Wellman indicated that Butler was regarded during his life as a highly effective trial lawyer, and one of the most successful cross-examiners of his day.